TritonDataCenter/smartos-docs/docs/administering-the-global-zone.md

    restart automatically.
 4. Finally, the manifest specifies the common name of the service and notes its stability as "unstable".
-   This has no real meaning, its simply an old convention indicating it may change in the future.
+   This has no real meaning, it's simply an old convention indicating it may change in the future.

 The method scripts that would correspond to the above manifest might